spieswl/personal-reading-log/README.md

 Another effort to do more self-quantification (and self-reflection).

-In the interest of keeping a log of the books I've been reading, I started this little side project.
-I discovered two things when I started doing this: 1) recording what I've read provides an extra push to _keep_ reading, and 2) my memories of the essence of these books are stronger.
-Feel free to fork this repo and replace the contents of the `book_reading_log` with your own data.
+In the interest of keeping a more detailed list of the books I've been reading, I started working on some tools that I could use to create a comprehensive register of my latest reads.
+I opted to build up a self-contained system for maintaining such a register, which aligns more closely with my desires for portability and simplicity, instead of creating yet another account on GoodReads or some other website.
+Thus, this work is my ongoing effort to record and present this data.

 This part of `personal-reading-log` has three components: The first is `book_reading_log.yaml`; a continuously updated log of what books I have read, when I read them, the genre a particular book falls under, and some other details that I'll figure out how to deal with later (page count, among other things).
 The log should be easy to parse _for humans and computers alike_ and is formatted as a YAML file.
 The second is a **Python** script, `generate_book_stats.py`, that parses the reading log and generates a chart showing completed readings for a given calendar year.
 The third is a folder with images containing covers of each of the books listed in the log; I wanted something more visually appealing than just text on a graph, so I have small, local copies of book cover preview images that I overlay on the reading chart.
 This last piece is optional, the script can still generate output without the covers folder.

+I discovered a couple neat things about myself when I started cataloguing my completed reads: 1) recording what I've read provides an extra push to _keep_ reading, and 2) my memories of the essential content of these books are stronger.
+I feel that both of these discoveries will be big contributors to my underlying goal of reading and internalizing more knowledge.
+If that sounds appealing to you, feel free to copy this repository and replace the contents of the `book_reading_log` with your own data.

 Check the **_Script Usage_** section for more detailed operational notes on generating reading metrics.
-Check the **_Getting New Book Covers_** section for the workflow I use to add new book covers, if you are so inclined.
+Check the **_Getting New Book Covers_** section for the workflow I use to add new book covers, if so inclined.

 ### Script Usage